ThisTestUser/FarLandsChronicles/Chapter 2 - The Far Lands in 1.12.2/Part 0.5 - Effects Observable in Vanilla.md

 ![SheetsOneAxis](https://raw.githubusercontent.com/muzikbike/FarLandsChronicles/patch-3/assets/Ch2/SheetsOneAxis.png)

-These occur on both the X and Z axis, so teleporting that ditance on both axes expectedly yields a region where they intersect.
+These occur on both the X and Z axis, so teleporting that distance on both axes expectedly yields a region where they intersect.

 ![SheetsTwoAxes1](https://raw.githubusercontent.com/muzikbike/FarLandsChronicles/patch-3/assets/Ch2/SheetsTwoAxes1.png)

-Teleporting twice the distance of these walls will reveal more walls which are much the same as the first:
+Teleporting twice the distance of these walls will reveal more walls which are almost exactly the same as the first, down to the very shapes of the holes:

 ![SheetsTwoAxes2](https://raw.githubusercontent.com/muzikbike/FarLandsChronicles/patch-3/assets/Ch2/SheetsTwoAxes2.png)